 Amy Dysart - Patient Story

-In 1998, when Amy was 30, researchers were learning about the BRCA gene mutation and its role in predicting the likelihood of developing breast cancer.
-At Dr. Daly’s suggestion, Amy agreed to genetic counseling and testing at Fox Chase to find out if she carried the BRCA mutation.
-Surprisingly, she tested negative.
-Her mother’s tumor tissue was also tested for the mutation and again, it was negative.
-Amy was confused and wanted an explanation for the large number of women in her family affected by breast cancer.
+In 1998, when I was 30, researchers were learning about the BRCA gene mutation and its role in predicting the likelihood of developing breast cancer.
+Per Dr. Daly’s suggestion, I agreed to genetic counseling and testing at Fox Chase to find out if I carried the BRCA mutation.
+Surprisingly, I tested negative.
+My mother’s tumor tissue was also tested for the mutation, and it also was negative.
+I was confused and wanted an explanation for the large number of women in my family affected by breast cancer.

-"Through genetic testing and counseling, I learned that although I did not carry any of the particular BRCA gene mutations doctors can test for, there was probably another, unidentified gene mutation that runs in our family.
+Eventually, through genetic testing and counseling, I learned that although I did not carry any of the particular BRCA gene mutations doctors can test for, there was probably another, unidentified gene mutation that runs in our family.
 To this day, doctors can’t explain it.
-That is why genetic research is so important."
+That’s why genetic research is so important.